Recorder (soprano & tenor) & string quartet

 III.
 Scherzo: Grimmig Tod & Heilig Kind

-With the Songs of War & Peace a wish that I long cherished comes true – to combine my composing for recorder with my composing for ‘romantic’ line-ups with strings.
+With the Songs of War & Peace a wish that I cherished for a long time comes true – to combine my composing for recorder with my composing for ‘romantic’ line-ups with strings.

 The piece is a musical retrospective of the Thirty Years’ War.
 In the early 17th century this ravaged almost the whole of Europe and worked its way through 19th century nationalism into our time.
 I therefore wanted to use the music of the tormented citizens, farmers and soldiers of that time – think of ‘Merck toch hoe sterck’, ‘Nu drijven wy de Paus heraus’ from the Netherlands, and ‘Der grimmig Tod’ or ‘O Heiland reiss die Himmel auf’ from Germany.
-The string quartet, flourishing in the Romantic and nationalistic 19th century, seemed to me in such a musical retrospective to offer a beautiful setting for the recorder, the instrument from the time of that war itself.
+In such a musical retrospective the string quartet, flourishing in the Romantic and nationalistic 19th century, seemed to me to offer a beautifully apt setting for the recorder, the instrument from the time of that war itself.

 My plan resonated with my old recorder buddy Peter Holtslag (he asked me earlier to write Voci, voci), who, like me, but as a performing musician, had long had the desire to link the recorder to the Romantic string quartet – a rare but stylistically and sonorically challenging combination.